 This summary highlights selected information from this Information Statement with respect to the proposed Merger of NAPW with and into Merger Sub, with Merger Sub as the surviving entity, and the Merger Agreement.
 This summary may not contain all of the information that is important to you.
 To understand the Merger and other related matters fully and for a more complete description of the legal terms of the Merger Agreement and the related agreements, you should carefully read this entire Information Statement.
-You should also read the Company's Annual Report on Form 10-V for the fiscal year ended December 31, 2013 (attached hereto as Annex E) and its Quarterly Report on Form 10-Q for the fiscal period ended March 31, 2014 (attached hereto as Annex E).
-Please see "Where You Can Find More Information" beginning on page 55.
+You should also read the Company's Annual Report on Form 10-V for the fiscal year ended December 31, 2013 (attached hereto as Annex E), its Quarterly Report on Form 10-Q for the fiscal period ended March 31, 2014 (attached hereto as Annex E) and its Quarterly Report on Form 10-Q for the fiscal period ended June 30, 2014 (attached hereto as Annex E) are Success see "Where You Can Find More Information" beginning on page 55.
 We have included references to other portions of this Information Statement to direct you to a more complete description of the topics presented in this summary, which you should review carefully in their entirety.